+Of the five interview participants, Stephanie, was completing a Graduate Certificate in Applied Statistics.
+Beth, Kelly, and Robin had all taken another Statistics course outside of the Applied Statistics course sequence.
+Catherine’s only prior Statistics course had been the first semester of the graduate-level Applied Statistics course sequence.

+The Graduate Certificate in Applied Statistics requires the completion of the graduate-level Applied Statistics course sequence, as well as, sampling or experimental design, and one additional upper-level Statistics course.
+The experimental design course covers the foundations of design and analysis of experiments, including a large variety of experimental methods, starting from matrix forms and moving through factorial, balanced complete and incomplete blocking, and split plot designs.
+The sampling course covers the cornerstones of sampling methodology, including a wide variety of probability samples, from simple random sampling to systematic sampling, and cluster sampling.
+Both courses are taught using a SAS programming environment, where students are typically given code to modify.
+Other courses often taken for completion of this certificate include time series analysis, multivariate analysis, mixed effects models, and generalized linear models.
+Over the last 5 years, the first semester graduate-level Applied Statistics course sequence has serviced 101 students from Ecology, Land Resources and Environmental Sciences, Animal and Range Sciences, and Plant Sciences.
+Of those 101 graduate environmental science students 63% have gone on to complete the second semester graduate-level Applied Statistics course sequence, and 5% have completed the Graduate Certificate in Applied Statistics.

-Of the five interview participants, four were taking the four graduate-level statistics courses required for completion of a Graduate Certificate in Applied Statistics.
-However, one participant, Catherine’s only prior statistics course had been the first semester of the graduate-level applied statistics course sequence.
-Every participant from the Ecology and Land Resources Environmental Science departments voiced that they had taken a required course for their graduate coursework which introduced Access databases, providing them with experiences working in SQL.
+Every interview participant from the Ecology and Land Resources Environmental Science departments voiced that they had taken a required course for their graduate coursework which introduced Access databases, providing them with experiences working in SQL.
 Robin and Stephanie continued to use SQL during their independent research and Beth learned SQL independently at the recommendation of her adviser.
 Unlike many environmental science graduate students, Stephanie had experience with Java from her undergraduate coursework and gained knowledge for working in Python and R from a year’s work as a research assistant prior to enrolling in graduate school.
-Four of the participants had begun or were nearly finished with their master’s thesis, while Robin had just begun to work on the projects associated with her dissertation.
+Details of these five participants are summarized in Table 1.

 Table 1.
-Academic demographics of participants: degree seeking, program of study, academic year they took the first semester graduate-level applied statistics (GLAS) course (Fall, Spring), names of statistics courses they had taken during graduate school, programming languages they had experienced in their coursework, programming languages they employed during their independent research, and amount of independent research they had completed.
+Academic demographics of participants: degree seeking, program of study, academic year they took the first semester graduate-level Applied Statistics (GLAS) course (Fall, Spring), names of Statistics courses they had taken during graduate school, programming languages they had experienced in their coursework, programming languages they employed during their independent research, and amount of independent research they had completed.